ReviewMyContract.aiReview My Contract

 The Interest-Balancing Approach (Currie/Leflar).
 Some states use a governmental interest analysis, weighing which states have legitimate regulatory interests in the outcome.
 California uses a variant of this in tort cases.
 The interest analysis is more policy-oriented and less predictable than the Restatement approach, but it often reaches similar results — the state with the greater regulatory stake in the outcome usually wins.

 The UCC's Default Rule — Article 1-105/1-301.
 For contracts involving the sale of goods, the Uniform Commercial Code has its own choice of law default.
-Under the pre-2001 Article 1-105, UCC law applied if the transaction bore a reasonable relation to the state, and parties could choose any state's UCC law if the transaction had a reasonable nexus there.
+Under the pre-2001 Article 1-105 (still in effect in many states), UCC law applied if the transaction bore a reasonable relation to the state, and parties could choose any state's UCC law if the transaction had a reasonable nexus there.
 The revised Article 1-301 (adopted in some but not all states) takes a more restrictive view for consumer transactions.
 Check whether your state has adopted revised Article 1 before relying on a UCC choice of law clause for goods contracts.

 Why Unpredictability Is Costly.
 When governing law is unsettled, both sides face litigation risk over a threshold question that should have been resolved at contracting.
 Courts in different states have different views on which method applies, and the "most significant relationship" test involves weighing multiple factors in a way that different judges can resolve differently.
 The cost of this uncertainty — in attorney fees, briefing time, and strategic unpredictability — can dwarf the cost of a clear governing law clause.